 With these benefits at the forefront, 2to3days is a social and economic movement comprising progressive leaders and highly capable mothers.
 Our aim is to help close the void between business and motherhood by championing mothers’ career progression through flexible working.
 We do this by harnessing the ‘Power of the Hood’ – our online community of 28,000 mothers and employers who spread the word and share opportunities in their own networks.
 As a result, adverts on 2to3days generate an average of 12 applications each, and 70% of our clients hire one of our mothers - without the need for recruitment company fees.

 Our mothers aren’t defined by the fact that they’ve had children.
 They’re skilled, experienced and highly motivated to succeed in the workplace.
-The figures back this up: 89% have 10+ years’ experience, and 16% have 16 plus years.
-They are highly educated: 82% to degree level or higher, while 34% have a masters, 65% are in management and 22% in senior management or board level roles.
+The figures back this up: 89% have 10+ years’ experience and they are highly educated: 82% to degree level or higher, while 34% have a masters, 65% are in management and 22% in senior management or board level roles.

 2to3days has tapped into demand for change and employers such as Nationwide, KPMG and Shell are already experiencing success with us, finding the people they need to push their businesses forward.
 We are delighted to have enabled Broadbean technology on our platform, making it easier than ever for recruiters and employers to access this pool of talented women.